downfromthetrees/the_magic_eye/README.md

 * `removeRepostsIfDeleted`: Removes reposts even if the previous post was deleted. (`true`/`false`)
 * Scores thresholds: These are intemediary thresholds for reposts. i.e. if the previous image got `mediumScore`, it'll be removed if it's under `mediumScoreRepostDays`.
     * If `smallScore` if set higher than 0 it will auto-approve anything that gets under this score
-    * If `topScore` is set lower it will remove any post over this threshold permanently, with a message saying it's an all time subreddit top post.
+    * If `topScore` is set lower it will remove any post that ever got over this threshold permanently, with a message saying it's an all time subreddit top post.

 ### Remove blacklisted images